|

 South Georgia in the James Caird to ultimately arrange

+the rescue the crew.
 Orde Lees was selected originally as the motor expert

 but when this became redundant Lees became the storeman,